cisco-open/otel-js/README.md

   ciscoToken: 'cisco-token',
 };
 ciscoTracing.init(userOptions); // init() is an asynchronous function.
 Consider calling it in 'async-await' format

+// The import of your instrumented library should go here, after the ciscoTracing.init() import * as express from "express";
+const app = express();
 ```

 ### OpenTelemetry Collector Configuration